 My great uncle and aunt, Willi and Frieda, emigrated to the United States in 1930 and 1931 respectively.
 Willi would have regular correspondence with my father before and after World War II encouraging him to join them.
 In a recently translated letter of Willi's from 1933 he predicted that Hitler would start a war.
 My great uncle was very insightful.

-My parents, Max and Elizabeth, and older brother, Klaus, emigrated to Ohio in 1951.
+My parents and older brother emigrated to the United States in 1951.
 I was born a year later.

-Now, with both daughters out on their own, my wife and I enjoy antiquing, home projects, travel and the pleasure of Cooper's company.
+Now, with both of our daughters out on their own, my wife and I enjoy home projects, travel and the pleasure of Cooper's company.